How to resize and watermark images in PHP using Imagick

 $image->destroy();

-At Transloadit, we use robust image processing tools to handle complex image manipulations efficiently.
-If you're looking for a scalable solution for processing images and media files, explore our Image Manipulation service.
+At Transloadit, we use robust image processing tools to manage complex image manipulations efficiently.
+For scalable solutions in handling images and media files, explore our Image Manipulation service.